MONKEY MUSIC LIMITED – PRIVACY NOTICE

 Individual Data; and Health Data

-· Save as set out in this Privacy Notice, we do not share your personal data with any third party that is not connected to us.
-The Monkey Music business operates through a franchise network, so we share the personal data we collect from you with each of our franchisees (who may also share it with their authorised teachers and administrative personnel) so that the franchisees can use your personal data for the purposes to which you have consented via the Parent Zone as well as the purposes set out in section 4.4 above.
-The identity of the franchisee that is able to access your personal data is the franchisee with whom you book your Monkey Music activity.
+Except where we have stated otherwise in this Privacy Notice, we do not share your personal data with any third party that is not connected to us.
+The Monkey Music business operates through a franchise network, so we share the personal data we collect from you with each of our franchisees (who may also share it with their authorised teachers and administrative personnel) so that the franchisees can use your personal data for the purposes to which you have consented via the Parent Zone as well as the purposes set out in the table above.

-· In addition, we may disclose the personal data you provide to us to our group companies and affiliates or third party data processers who may process data on our behalf for the purposes set out in section 4.4 above.
+·our group companies and affiliates or third party data processers who may process data on our behalf for the purposes set out in the table above.

 If you provide personal data to us about someone else (such as your child) you must ensure that you are entitled to disclose that personal data to us and that, without our taking any further steps, we may collect, use and disclose that personal data as described in this Privacy Notice.

 Where the individual is not a child you must ensure the individual concerned is aware of the various matters detailed in this Privacy Notice, as those matters relate to that individual, including our identity, how to contact us, the way in which we collect and use personal data and our personal data disclosure practices, that individual's right to obtain access to the personal data and make complaints about the handling of the personal data, and the consequences if the personal data is not provided.